 - A switch from “we’re great” to “life is great”

 - Networks include a “stunning amount of diversity.”

 - Time allocations are based on values and noble missions.

 - Exemplar of the tribes values.

 Tribal Leadership is a fascinating book that goes on to offer more strategies for leading others (and ourselves) through the stages.
-In our learning community we dive into some of the strategies the book offers for growing your network.
+For members, we dive into some of the strategies the book offers for growing your network.